scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - `C`: Construction direction flag.
 If the flag has value "1", the hop fields in the segment represented by this info field are arranged in the direction they have been constructed during beaconing.
 - `RSV`: Unused and reserved for future use.
 - `Acc`: This updatable field/counter is required for calculating the MAC in the data plane. `Acc` stands for "Accumulator".
 For more details, see [](#auth-chained-macs).
 - `Timestamp`: Timestamp created by the initiator of the corresponding beacon.
 The timestamp is defined as the number of seconds elapsed since the POSIX Epoch (1970-01-01 00:00:00 UTC), encoded as a 32-bit unsigned integer.
 This timestamp enables the validation of a hop field in the segment represented by this info field, by verifying the expiration time and MAC set in the hop field - the expiration time of a hop field is calculated relative to the timestamp.
+A Info field with a timestamp in the future is invalid.
+For the purpose of validation, a timestamp is considered "future" if it is later than the locally available current time plus 337.5 seconds (i.e. the minimum time to live of a hop).